nezchaudhary/finance-ui/README.md

 Watch a demo of the app [here]()

+To use the application, you need to download the repository as a zip file or fork it to your own account and clone as a git repository.

+### Dependencies

+- "chart.js": "^2.7.1",
+- "react": "^16.2.0",
+- "react-chartjs-2": "^2.7.0",
+- "react-dom": "^16.2.0",
+- "react-redux": "^5.0.6",
+- "react-scripts": "1.1.0",
+- "redux": "^3.7.2"

 ## Scripts

-### To start application
+### To install dependencies

-You need to download the repository as a zip file or fork it to your own account and clone as a git repository.
-Go into the repository root folder in the terminal.
+Once you download/clone the application to your local computer, go into the repository root folder in the terminal.
 To install all the dependencies, run the command:

 `npm install`

+### To start application

 After all the dependencies are installed, you need to run: